Word Meanings - INNERVATION - Book Publishers vocabulary database

 Special activity excited in any part of the nervous system or in any organ of sense or motion; the nervous influence necessary for the maintenance of life,and the functions of the various organs. (more info) 1.
 The act of innerving or stimulating. - SYSTEMATIZE

 To reduce to system or regular method; to arrange methodically; to methodize; as, to systematize a collection of plants or minerals; to systematize one's work; to systematize one's ideas.
-Diseases were healed, and buildings erected, before medicine - MOTIONER
+Diseases were healed, and buildings erected, before medicine - EXCITABLE

 One who makes a motion; a mover.
 Udall. - MOTIONIST

-A mover. - EXCITABLE
+A mover. - NECESSARY

 1. Such as must be; impossible to be otherwise; not to be avoided; inevitable.
 Death, a necessary end, Will come when it will come.
 Shak.
 2. Impossible to be otherwise, or to be dispensed with, without preventing the attainment of a desired result; - ACTIVITY